Anti-car theft devices & other ways to keep your car secure

 Check your car’s manual to see if the signal on its keyless fobs can be switched off.
 If you can’t find anything then consider contacting the manufacturer.

-If the worst should happen, Complete Cover Group customers can make a claim on their car insurance here.
+Complete Cover Group customers can make a claim on their car insurance here.